 Figure 1.
-Number of HPAI outbreaks in poultry reported to WOAH the seasonal wave which has started in October (October 2024 to September 2025), as well as the two previous waves for comparison.
-Data is presented by month and by hemisphere. \ For the southern hemisphere (Figure 1b), it is important to highlight that the seasonality analysis does not take into account Indonesia, which has declared a sufficiently stable situation to WOAH to provide data aggregated by semester (and not by month).
+HPAI outbreaks of January in poultry reported to WOAH the seasonal wave which started in October (October 2024 to September 2025), as well as the two previous waves for comparison.
+Data is presented by month and by hemisphere.
+HPAI key figures for the current seasonal wave and the two previous waves Oct 2022-Sep 2023 Oct 2023-Sep 2024 Oct 2024-Sep 2025 (as of 31 January) Countries and territories reporting HPAI in poultry 50 40 32 (of which two reported stable situations through six monthly reports and are not covered in the "recent updates" section below) No. of HPAI outbreaks in poultry 1971 786 724 Countries and territories reporting HPAI in wild birds 63 52 39 (of which one reported stable situation through six monthly reports and are not covered in the "recent updates" section below) No. of HPAI outbreaks in wild birds 3975 1062 731 Countries and territories reporting HPAI in mammals 21 12 6 \ For the southern hemisphere (Figure 1b), it is important to highlight that the seasonality analysis does not take into account Indonesia, which has declared a sufficiently stable situation to WOAH to provide data aggregated by semester (and not by month).
 This is an important limitation, as the country reported an average of 17 outbreaks per six-month period between the second half of 2022 and the second half of 2023, which is significant on a hemispheric scale.
-HPAI key figures for the current seasonal wave and the two previous waves Oct 2022-Sep 2023 Oct 2023-Sep 2024 Oct 2024-Sep 2025, (as of 30 November) Countries and territories reporting HPAI in poultry 50 40 22 (of which two reported stable situations through six monthly reports and are not covered in the "recent updates" section below) No. of HPAI outbreaks in poultry 1971 786 315 Countries and territories reporting HPAI in wild birds 63 52 29 (of which one reported stable situation through six monthly reports and are not covered in the "recent updates" section below) No. of HPAI outbreaks in wild birds 3975 1062 228 Countries and territories reporting HPAI in mammals 21 12 1 HPAI map for the current seasonal wave (Oct 2024-Sep 2025, as of November)
+HPAI map for the current seasonal wave (Oct 2024-Sep 2025, as of January 2025)

 Figure 2.
-HPAI map for the current seasonal wave (October 2024-September 2025, as of November). \The country in the blue category is Croatia (hidden by the outbreak dots that cover it).

-Recent Updates (November 2024)

-To describe the current disease situation of HPAI in poultry and in non-poultry birds, this section covers: (a) a list of new events which started in November 2024 (reported through immediate notifications); (b) information on events that started before November 2024 but were still ongoing during that period; (c) the geographic distribution of new outbreaks that started in November 2024, together with figures on numbers of outbreaks, cases, losses and animals vaccinated in response to outbreaks.
-The different subtypes of HPAI circulating during November 2024 are also listed below.
-This information is based on the immediate notifications and follow-up reports received by WOAH through the World Animal Health Information System (WAHIS).

-HPAI in poultry

-New events by world region (reported through immediate notifications)
+HPAI map for the current seasonal wave (October 2024-September 2025, as of January 2025). \The country in the blue category is Croatia (hidden by the outbreak dots that cover it).
+Recent Updates (January 2025) To describe the current disease situation of HPAI in poultry and in non-poultry birds, this section covers: (a) a list of new events3 which started in January 2025 (reported through immediate notifications); (b) information on events that started before January 2025 but were still ongoing during that period; (c) the geographic distribution of new outbreaks4 that started in January 2025, together with figures on numbers of outbreaks, cases, losses and animals vaccinated in response to outbreaks.
+The different subtypes of HPAI circulating during January 2025 are also listed below.
+This information is based on the immediate notifications and follow-up reports received by WOAH through the World Animal Health Information System (WAHIS). &lt;sup>3 As defined in Article 1.1.2. of the WOAH Terrestrial Animal Health Code, an "event" means a single outbreak or a group of epidemiologically related outbreaks of a given listed disease or emerging disease that is the subject of a notification.
+An event is specific to a pathogenic agent and strain, when appropriate, and includes all related outbreaks reported from the time of the initial notification through to the final report.
+Reports of an event include susceptible species, the number and geographical distribution of affected animals and epidemiological units. &lt;sup>4 As defined in the glossary of the WOAH Terrestrial Animal Health Code, an "outbreak" means the occurrence of one or more cases in an epidemiological unit.
+HPAI in poultry New events by world region (reported through immediate notifications) Europe H5N1:

-Europe

-H5N1: